YvesScherdin/work-samples/README.md

 Hello, dear visitor!

-In this project I compliled some work samples.
+In this repository I compiled some work samples.

 > [!NOTE]
 > And here are some additional code projects: